Physician Resume Example

 I like using templates with clean sections and clear fonts.
 This helps busy recruiters scan your details in under 10 seconds.

-You can find physician-specific templates with built-in sections for certifications, licenses, and clinical experience.
+You can find physician-specific templates with built-in sections for certifications, licenses, and clinical experience, and you can pair them with a strong cover letter for your application.
 This keeps your info organized and easy to update.

 Test a few designs before you settle.
 Some hospitals prefer PDF, while others want Word files.
 Double-check the job description for their preferred format.